veprbl/mysqlpp/README-Unix.txt

 Building a Static Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~
     As shipped, MySQL++ only builds a shared library.
-It's possible
+It's possible to
-    to change things so you get a static library instead, but we don't
+    change things so you get a static library instead.
-    ship it like that because of MySQL++'s LGPL license.
-The LGPL
-    requires that if you distribute a program in binary form, its
-    recipients have the freedom to replace the LGPL parts themselves.
-    There are a couple of ways to do that, but the easiest is to
-    dynamically link to the LGPL parts.

-    This means that if you build MySQL++ as a static library, you
-    can't legally distribute binaries linked against it.
-Unlike with
-    the MySQL Connector/C and Connector/C++ libraries, there is no
-    commercial exception available for MySQL++ because there is not
-    a single copyright holder on MySQL++.
-So, this option is suited
-    only for those building programs that won't be distributed, such
-    as one building internal programs for a corporation, which are
-    not distributed outside the corporation.
+    Before we get to "how," beware that liking statically to MySQL++ has
+    legal consequences that may matter to you, due to the library's
+    license, the GNU LGPL.
+Familiarize yourself with the license, and
+    consider getting legal counsel before proceeding.
+Also, see the
+    MySQL++ FAQ: http://tangentsoft.net/mysql++/#faq  There is more on
+    this topic there.

     The necessary changes are all in mysql++.bkl:

         - Change the <dll> tag to <lib>.
 (Remember the closing tag!)

         - Remove the <dllname> tag

         - Remove the <so_version> tag

     Then, re-bootstrap the library.
-See HACKERS.txt if you've never
+See HACKERS.txt if you need further
-    done that before.
+    instruction on doing that.